-Just like other addictions, a person with a technology addiction will feel discomfort when weaning his or herself from addictive behavior.
-Technology is contributing to continuous partial attention, limiting an individual’s ability to focus, and distracting people from reality.
+Just like other addictions, people with technology addiction will feel discomfort when weaning themselves from addictive behavior.
+Technology contributes to continuous partial attention, limiting an individual’s ability to focus, and distracting people from reality.

 If you or a loved one is struggling with addiction or addictive behavior, you are not alone.
-Addiction is isolating, but treatment is available and there is hope in recovery.
-Take the first step to a healthy, fulfilling substance-free life and get help today.
+Addiction is isolating, but treatment is available, and there is hope in recovery.
+Take the first step to a healthy and fulfilling life and get help today.

 Fort Behavioral Health can provide medically supervised detox, as well as residential programs for men and women alike.
 Our programs are abstinence-based and combine a 12-step approach with a strong mental health component, integrating cutting-edge techniques such as:

 Get Help for Your Technology Addiction Today with Fort Behavioral Health

 When used properly, technology can be convenient and helpful.
 However, indulging in too much screen time or never putting down your smartphone can be a powerful addiction to overcome, especially on your own.
 That’s where the outstanding team at Fort Behavioral Health can help.
 We understand that any form of addiction can disrupt your life, and we have the tools to help you end your overuse of technology.